Winter long weekend

 Celebrate the return of cherished rituals and warm hospitality, when you venture out in Melbourne this winter.

-Afterwards, grab a quick bite at a late-night diner.
-Slurp pho until sunrise at Straight Outta Saigon eatery, or find burgers, yakitori and steak sangas 24/7 at Butcher's Diner.
+Later, grab a quick bite at a late-night diner.
+Slurp pho until sunrise at Straight Outta Saigon eatery, or find burgers, yakitori and toasties 24/7 at Butcher's Diner.
 Stop in at Bomba's rooftop bar for some music and excellent city views, or pop into Byrdi for native ingredient nibbles and cocktails until late.

 Eat your way through Queen Victoria Market.
 You'll find food halls and market sheds bursting with buyers, sellers and fresh produce, locally made goods and great coffee.
-Graze your way from stalls to counters at Pickett’s Deli, The American Doughnut Kitchen, and the borek and bratwurst shops.
+Graze your way from coffee stalls to artisan cheese and bakery counters.
+Don't miss local favourites, The American Doughnut Kitchen, and the borek and bratwurst shops.

 Slept in?
 Take it easy with brunch at Manchester Press on Rankins Lane – a cosy café in the city’s heart.
+After 12:00, head to the deli at Farmer's Daughters.
 Hole up with a coffee and a good read.

-Spend Saturday night indulging in one or more of Melbourne's phenomenal restaurants or diners.
-Try spicy dishes from Thai eateries Chin Chin and Dodee Paidang or head to Hawker Hall for Asian style street food stalls.
-Pop to Embla in the CBD for a wonderful selection of wine, or head toward St Kilda to Matilda 159 Domain, for a laid back meal of seafood and meats cooked over hot coals.
+Ready to take your seat in Melbourne's East End Theatre District?
+Don't miss Harry Potter and the Cursed Child – now playing – and Moulin Rouge!
+The Musical in August.
+Pre-theatre, try spicy dishes from Thai eateries Chin Chin and Dodee Paidang.
+Pop to Embla in the CBD for a wonderful selection of wine.
 Late dinner?
 Get your fill of barbecued bits at Belle's Hot Chicken, Fancy Hanks or Le Bon Ton.

 Jump a tram to nearby neighbourhoods, and explore leafy streets, cafes, bakeries and patisseries, record stores, wine bars and boutiques.
 Discover Carlton Gardens; Rose St Artist's Market, Gertrude and Brunswick streets in Fitzroy; and Smith Street, Collingwood.

 Ease into Sunday evening at a cosy bar with top-notch food.
-Take your pick of Embla, Bar Tini or Bar Liberty – and join the great debate: is it a bar or a restaurant?
-With food and wine this good, we're happy to keep searching until we find the answer.
+Take your pick of Embla, Gimlet at Cavendish House or Bar Liberty – and join the great debate: is it a bar or a restaurant?
+With food, wine and cocktails this good, we're happy to keep searching until we find the answer.